SamZorSec/Arilux_AL-LC0X/README.md

 # Alternative - Alternative firmware for Arilux LED controllers

-# WARNING:
-I am working on a change, I decied not to use JSON payloads anymore because I believe that it's not the right payload for these style projects.
-If you really need JSON mnessages, this project isnot for you.

 This is an alternative version of the [Alternative firmware] for Arilux LED Controllers with a few modifications and enhancements.

 Differences are between the original Arilux alternative firmware: